Buying

 1. Understand Demand Forecasting

-Pro tip: Always combine historical usage data with real-time insights from sales and production teams for a more agile and responsive forecast.
+Pro tip: Combine historical data with real-time inputs from sales and production for more accurate forecasts.

 2. Build Strong Supplier Relationships